danielefenix/requirejs-grunt-dynamic-main/README.md

 1. use the generated main.js file to optimize the project

-## dynamic.html
-This is the current workflow in which the RequireJS configuration is generated dynamically merging two (or more) configuration files.
-The generated file is passed as configuration to require.config() function in order to prepare the RequireJS context.

-The 'cart/View', 'store/View' and then available.

 ## static.html
 This is a normal RequireJS project identical to dynamic.html but with the main.js file and RequireJS configuration static.